IvanHalim/Bayesian-Optimization/README.md

   - `max`: specifies whether we’re maximizing or minimizing a function
   - `acq`: choice of acquisition function (Expected Improvement by default)
+  - `naive`: choice between a naive implementation (direct inverse) vs a numerically more stable implementation (least squares approximation using QR decomposition)

 <!-- end list -->